PeterCamilleri/option_list/README.md

 Most of what this gem does has been subsumed by the Ruby Language itself, starting with version 1.9 and further with versions 2.0 and beyond.

-Finally, I'd like to shed the aura of professional, inhumanity for just a moment and add a note about this code.
+Finally, I'd like to add a personal note about this code.
 This was my first attempt at creating a gem.
 As such there is very much a newbie vibe to the code.
 I hope you can chalk this up to just a part of the learning process.
 None the less, if there are improvements that you (the reader) could suggest, I'd really appreciate hearing about them.

 Thanks in advance, Peter.